-A fur baby eating an occasional bite-sized piece or two of pineapple is not a problem and can be a pleasant change of pace for your purr baby.
+A kitty eating an occasional bite-sized piece or two of pineapple is not usually a problem and can be a pleasant change of pace for your purr baby.
 Pets get bored with eating the same foods regularly, which may contribute to their interest in what they see on our plates.
 So, the occasional piece of fresh fruit is not going to do any harm to your kitty.
 However, felines that ingest a lot of pineapples regularly or overindulge even just once may find themselves in an extremely uncomfortable state.
 If you are worried your kitty overate pineapple, contact your veterinarian for the next steps.

 Feline Diet Basics

 Nutrition is one of the critical factors in a cat’s overall health, so it is worth the time and effort for owners to learn what their fur babies can and cannot eat.
 Kitties are natural predators whose bodies run on high protein, meat-based diets.
-They are obligate carnivores, meaning felines from domestic pets to big wildcats must eat diets high in animal protein.
+They are obligate carnivores, meaning felines, from domestic pets to big wildcats, must eat diets high in animal protein.
 In short, they need meat-based diets to survive.
 According to the Cornell Feline Health Center, along with high protein, kitties also need diets with small amounts of carbohydrates, vitamins, minerals, fatty acids, and amino acids.
 They also need regular access to fresh, clean water.

 The Feline Nutrition Expert (FNE) subcommittee of the Association of American Feed Control Officials (AAFCO) provides standards on feline foods and what needs to be included in them, as well as communicated on their labels.
 Owners should always read all pet food labels to ensure they contain natural products and high-quality ingredients.
-Foods that list meat, meat by-products, seafood, or fowl like chicken and turkey as the first ingredients are good choices as this means there should be enough animal-sourced ingredients to support the feline diet.
+Foods that list meat, meat by-products, seafood, or fowl, like chicken and turkey, as the first ingredients, are good choices as this means there should be enough animal-sourced ingredients to support the feline diet.